-Unicameral bone cysts (UBC), also known as a simple bone cysts, are common benign non-neoplastic lucent bony lesions that are seen mainly in childhood and typically remain asymptomatic.
-They account for the S (simple bone cyst) in FEGNOMASHIC the commonly used mnemonic for lytic bone lesions.
+Unicameral bone cysts (UBC), also known as simple bone cysts, are common benign non-neoplastic lucent bony lesions that are seen mainly in childhood and typically remain asymptomatic.
+They account for the S (simple bone cyst) in FEGNOMASHIC, the commonly used mnemonic for lytic bone lesions.

 A unifocalisation procedure is a corrective surgical technique used in patients with complete pulmonary artery atresia with major aortopulmonary collateral arteries (MAPCAs).
 In this technique, the collateral vessels supplying blood from the aorta directly to the lungs are brought into continuit...